ipfabric/docs/docs/Getting_Started/Platform_First_Steps/05-initial_discovery.md

 # Initial Discovery

-!!! note

 Now that you have entered the essential details, you can start the discovery!

 ## Option 1 -- via the Configuration Wizard